From Polycrisis to Metacrisis: a short introduction

 Our new white paper on the polycrisis and metacrisis: what they are, how they are distinct, how they are related and why it matters.

-We’re happy to announce the release of a new white paper: “From Polycrisis to Metacrisis: a short introduction”.
+We’re happy to announce the release of a draft version of a new white paper: “From Polycrisis to Metacrisis: a short introduction”.

 A metacrisis is a crisis at the “meta” layers of civilization, and especially at the cultural base.

-This paper provides an accessible introduction to the polycrisis and metacrisis: what they are, how they are distinct, how they are related and why it matters.
-In addition, the paper contains short case studies showing how one can apply a polycrisis and metacrisis frame to three major areas: climate breakdown, runaway AI, populism and democratic retreat.
-This helps ground these ideas in live, visible and real-world issues, making them more understandable and relevant.
+This paper offers an accessible introduction to the polycrisis and metacrisis: what they are, how they are distinct, how they are related and why it matters.
+Short case studies demonstrate the polycrisis-metacrisis frame as applied to three real-world issues: climate breakdown, runaway AI and populism.

-This is the third whitepaper in the second renaissance series.
+This is the third whitepaper in the Second Renaissance series.
 Authored by two members of the Life Itself Sensemaking Studio, Rosie Bell and Rufus Pollock, it was created with the support of Commonweal to whom we are very grateful.
-We also wish to thank members of Life Itself Research for their comments and review on early drafts.
+Thanks also to members of Life Itself Research for their comments and review on early drafts, and the scholars of the wider sensemaking community whose foundational work on metacrisis informs this synthesis.

 Summary